 About our courses.

-Currently, we're running on MVC 5, with big efforts being put to shifting to ASP.NET Core.
-This is being reflected in our courses, as well.
+We've recently shifted to ASP.NET Core, but some of our courses are still written in MVC 5.
 In your daily routine, you'll cooperate with two other Training Specialists to create code snippets or even complete sample projects.
 As for the content of the courses, you'll be using any media that will suit the job: text, well-crafted screenshots, UML schemes, progress checks, or even videos.
 Once you master the product, you'll be able to put your skills to the test and prepare new questions for our official certification exam.

 Our product development cycle gets shorter and shorter these days.
 The courses need to keep up with that pace.
 You'll demonstrate the new product features and APIs shortly after they get released to the general public.
 Therefore, you'll be one of the first people to work with the product (and thus have a chance to improve the product via direct feedback to devs).